Elbow Bursitis Information

 Auckland, New Zealand

-Bursitis in the shoulder and elbow
+Bursitis in shoulder & elbow

-Hi I have had bursitis in my right shoulder for more than three years, after about 6 months of physio, I still have a lot of pain.
-About 1yr & 2 months ago I developed bursitis in the left shoulder and left elbow, which causes me to have very disturbed sleeps and I cannot sleep […]
+Hi, I have had bursitis in my right shoulder for more than 3 years, after about 6 months of physio, I still have a lot of pain.
+About 14 months ago I developed bursitis in the left shoulder and elbow, which causes me very disturbed sleeps, I had treatment with an Osteopath, the pain subsided only temporarily

 Tessa L